RyanPitt100/DfE-Data-Science-Bootcamp-Projects/README.md

 # DfE-Data-Science-Bootcamp-Projects
-A compiled list of the various projected developed during the DfE Data Science Bootcamp.
+A compiled list of the various projected developed during the DfE Data Science Bootcamp I am currently studying.

 I am expecting to complete the bootcamp content by early February and so this is not a completed list of coding projects.
 Still to cover in the course are Image Processing and various unsupervised Machine learning algorithms.

 ----
 Project 1: Finance Calculator -  Variables and Control Structures